CryptoBusher/Discord-bulk-msg-sender/README.md

 4. If the loop is disabled - the account is deleted from the queue after sending the first message

 ## First start
-1. Install python
+1. Install python v 3.10.9
 2. Download the repo
 3. Run cmd, navigate to the project folder
-4. Run the command `pip install -r requirements.txt` to install all required dependencies
+4. Run the command `python3.10 -m pip install -r requirements.txt` to install all required dependencies
 5. Prepare data in the 'data/accounts.txt' file.
 1 line = 1 account.
 Check the 'data/accounts_sample' file to see the correct format.
    1. custom_name_for_logs: choose any name, for logging purposes
    2. discord_token: discord token that can be obtained from the browser's Network tab